Its-Yayo/f-test/README.md

 # F-test
 ![F-Test](/images/f-test_img.png)

 F-test is a simple web app test that handles a register format to send data into a MariaDB Database made with Flask.
 This simple project is made to learn Flask in a nutshell.
-Check this little wiki / article [here](https://its-yayo.github.io/how-i-learned-flask-in-2-days)
+Check this little wiki / article [here](https://its-yayo.github.io/how-i-learned-flask-in-2-days)  that I did :))

 ## Frontend
 It uses JavaScript, HTML and CSS.
 You can install Node [here](https://nodejs.dev/en/download/).